Skip to main content

 • Windows Vista: Support ended April 11, 2017

-That's why I recommend you upgrade to at least Windows 10 if possible to ensure the latest security and features.
+That's why I recommend upgrading to at least Windows 10, if possible, to ensure the latest security and features.

 Windows edition updates